Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation: Wavelet Thresholding for non-Gaussian excitation noise

 Revisiting the bivariate VAR model in Equation (\ref{eq3}), now we consider the presence of measurement noise in the observed signals.
 The observed signals $\hat{\mY}$ and their past values $\hat{\mH}$ can, therefore, be represented as a sum of measurement noise-free signal and an additive Gaussian measurement noise term, $\hat{\mY}={\mY}+\mDelta \mY$ and $\hat{\mH}={\mH}+\mDelta \mH$, respectively.
 From the original autoregressive model in (\ref{eq3}) it follows then that the observed signals are related according to: { } The model in Equation (\ref{eq9}) is ill-posed in a conventional setting, since both the excitation noise $\mE$ and the measurement noise $\mDelta\mY$ and $\mDelta\mH$ are, traditionally, assumed to be Gaussian.
 However, considering a realistic signal model we propose to enforce a wavelet sparsity assumption on the excitation noise $\mE$, whereas the measurement noise terms $\mDelta\mY$ and $\mDelta\mH$ are assumed to be Gaussian and relatively weak compared to the physiological signal.
 By using these constraints, we formulate a non-convex optimization problem based on the model proposed in Equation (\ref{eq8}).

-We formulate the objective in terms of $\mH$ that will, eventually be computed by subtracting the noise values.
+We formulate the objective in terms of $\mH$ that will eventually be computed by subtracting the noise values.

 The overall objective function can be written as follows: { } where $\set{W}(\cdot)$ indicates an orthogonal wavelet transform.
 In the above constrained optimization problem, the last two terms enforce hierarchical sparsity and stationarity, as in (\ref{op2}).

 The above program is non-convex due to the presence of bilinear term $\mA\mH$.
 However, the matrix $\mH$ has a special Toeplitz structure that can be leveraged to efficiently handle the non-convex bilinear term.
 The augmented Lagrangian of the above program in scaled form, can be written as follows: { } which can be solved using non-convex ADMM.
 The closed form solutions for all the matrices can be obtained by fixing the other variables and optimizing with respect to one of them.
 The closed form solutions to enforce hierarchical sparsity and stationarity conditions are estimated by solving (\ref{op1}).
 By keeping all other matrices fixed, the update for parameter matrix $\mA$ can be computed as follows: { } where $\tilde{\mZ}:=\mZ-\mU_3$, $\tilde{\vc}:=\vc-\vu_1$, and $\tilde{\mY}:=\hat{\mY} -\mE$.
 The update for excitation noise matrix $\mE$ can be simplified as follows: { } where $\setW^{-1}(\cdot)$ is the inverse of the orthogonal wavelet transform and $\setS(\cdot)$ is the soft-thresholding operator.
 The update for the measurement noise matrix $\mDelta\mY$ turns out to be: { } In order to find the update for $\mH$, we first estimate the noise matrix $\mDelta\mH$.
 After updating all the matrices, $\mDelta\mH$ can be updated as a function of these matrices by leveraging the inherent Toeplitz structure as follows: { } where $\mDelta\mH = $, and $\mT_y \in \mathbb{R}^ {\bar{m}\times T^\prime }$ and $\mT_x \in \mathbb{R}^ {\bar{m}\times T^\prime }$ are rectangular Toeplitz matrices containing noise terms in $y(t)$ and $x(t)$, respectively.
 Due to the Toeplitz structure both $\mT_y$ and $\mT_x$ can be fully determined by their first row and first column.
 To determine the first row of $\mT_y$ and $\mT_x$, by comparing Equation(\ref{eq9}) and Equation(\ref{eq11}), we observe